Deposit vs Down Payment:

 What is the Difference Between the Deposit vs Down Payment?

-Mortgage terminology can be confusing, regardless of whether you are a first time home buyer or a re-occuring home buyer!
-However, there are some key differences between the deposit and down payment that are monumental; mostly, how much they are and when they are paid.
+Mortgage terminology can be confusing, regardless of whether you are a first time home buyer or a reoccurring home buyer!

 DEFINITION – Deposit vs Down Payment

-A deposit is held by a third party (often the buyer’s agent’s brokerage) in trust, until the completion date when it forms a part of the down payment.
+The deposit is held by a third party (often the buyer’s agent’s brokerage) in trust (i.e. it does not typically go directly to the Seller) until the completion date, and the deposit also forms a part of the down payment.

-DOWN PAYMENT: A down payment is the TOTAL amount of funds that the buyer puts forward themselves to go towards purchasing a property.
-This may be in the form of cash savings, or other savings like funds held in a Registered Retirement Saving’s Plan (RRSP) and taken out as part of the Home Buyer’s Plan.
+A down payment is the TOTAL amount of funds that the buyer puts forward themselves to go towards purchasing a property.
+This may be in the form of cash savings, or other savings like funds held in a Registered Retirement Savings Plan (RRSP) or Tax Free Savings Account (TFSA).

 The down payment will make up the difference between what the purchase price is and the mortgage loan amount.
 It is essentially what that the buyer pays towards a home (not factoring in closing costs) to complete on a property purchase.